kaostronomi/majapahitlinux/README.md

 # Majapahit release 29

-Majapahit is linux based on Fedora.
+Majapahit is a hobby project based on Fedora Linux.

 The computer on which you intend to install Majapahit 29 from the live CD should have: